paramvir3/Flash-ACE/README.md

 ## The main problem

+a.
 Energies converge, not forces
+b.
 Transfomer block improves force learning

-Transformer brings overfitting problem
+c.
+Number of trainable parameters should stay closer to dataset to avoid overfitting